netcharm/QRCodeAll/README.md

 ﻿#QR Code All
-This plugin provides a QR code rendering of a selected entry password or username/password/url/note.
+This KeePass plugin provides a QR code rendering of a selected entry password or username/password/url/note.

 Note:
 ========